jekyllt/jasper/README.md

 Simply clone this repository (*master branch*), and then run `jekyll serve` inside the directory.
 Upload the resulting _site/ contents to your repository (*gh-pages branch*).

+As discussed [here](https://github.com/biomadeira/jasper/issues/3), in order to properly generate author pages you need to rename the field *categories* in the front matter of every post to match that of your *username* as defined in the [\_config.yml](_config.yml) file.
+This probably means that with a bit of hacking you could in principle generate multiple author blogs...

 ## Issues and contributing